Strapline clichés to avoid #2: any strapline that includes the word “passion” (but especially if it’s combined with “excellence”)

-And you’ve just asked your workers to take a pay cut because “we all need to pull together to survive the recession” (and, ahem, because your now departed chief financial officer decided to refinance the company with a derivative contract that Goldman Sachs told him would make him look great in front of his boss.
-Jeez, what kind of an idiot agrees to be on the other side of a bet with Goldman Sachs?)
+And you’ve just asked your workers to take a pay cut because “we all need to pull together to survive the recession” (and, ahem, because your now departed chief financial officer decided to refinance the company with a derivative contract that his investment bankers told him would make him look great in front of his boss.
+Jeez, what kind of an idiot agrees to be on the other side of a bet with an investment bank?)

 But despite all this, you still think your employees have an intense, emotional attachment to their work.
 And that the phrase “a passion for excellence” captures exactly how your firm gets things done.